Connect with us

 In hindsight, “perhaps it wasn’t for me,” Thirdy said.
 “So naisip ko, one-off lang yun sa akin siguro (maybe that was just a one-off thing for me).
 It may be fine for others, but perhaps it just isn’t for me.”

-Thirdy was, however, able to use what was paid him to look for alternative work And “I did find an (alternative) job from that,” he said.
+Thirdy was, however, able to use what was paid him to look for alternative work, and “I did find an (alternative) job from that,” he said.

 Without intending to discriminate against those who are fine with this line of work, Thirdy said “one has to really think about going into this seriously.”
 Perhaps it’s because of “how society looks at our bodies particularly related to sex… and we have so many baggage surrounding this.
 So this does leave a mark on you; or at least it did with me.”